nouraagamal/Monsters_Maze/README.md

 Once the application is running, open your browser and navigate to http://localhost:5000 to start playing the game.
 Use the arrow keys to navigate through the maze and reach the end point.

 <h2>Contributing</h2>
 We welcome contributions!
-To contribute to the project, follow these steps:
+To contribute to the project, follow these steps:<br>
-Fork the repository: Click the “Fork” button at the top right of this page.
+Fork the repository: Click the “Fork” button at the top right of this page.<br>
-Clone your forked repository.
+Clone your forked repository.<br>
-Create a new branch.
+Create a new branch.<br>
-Make your changes and commit them.
+Make your changes and commit them.<br>
-Push to your forked repository.
+Push to your forked repository.<br>
 Create a pull request: Go to the original repository on GitHub and create a pull request from your forked repository.

 <h2>Related Projects</h2>
 Here are some related projects that might interest you: <br>
-Maze Solver
+Maze Solver<br>
-Pathfinding Algorithms
+Pathfinding Algorithms<br>
 Game Development with JavaScript

 <h2>Licensing</h2>